wzqsoft/gitskills/README.md

-# gitskillsCreating a new branch is quick
+Creating a new branch is quick & simple
-git checkout feature1git checkout feature1git checkout feature1git checkout feature1git checkout feature1